olovb/notes/java/enums.md

 An enum constructor cannot be explicitly invoked (not even through reflective instantiation), and must be declared private.
 (In an enum declaration, a constructor declaration with no access modifiers is private.)
 Enum instances cannot be created by the `clone()` method nor can duplicate instances be created via deserialization.

-Unlike regular class constructors, an enum constructor *may not contain a superclass constructor statement*.
+Unlike regular class constructors, an enum constructor *may not contain a superclass constructor invokation*.

 A *private default constructor is implicitly declared* if an enum has no explicitly declared constructors.